 The Storrier Stearns Japanese Gardens

 The Storrier Stearns Japanese Gardens were closed to the public for years, but have reopened their doors (for a few days each month).
 The gardens are an exquisite example of the American fascination with Japanese art and culture of the late 19th Century.
-This 2 acre masterpiece contains traditional Japanese gardens, ponds, bridges, vista points and a classic tea house.
-The gardens are open every Thursday and every second & last Sunday from 10 a.m.-4 p.m.
+This 2-acre masterpiece contains traditional Japanese gardens, ponds, bridges, vista points and a classic tea house.
+The gardens are open every Thurs. and every second and last Sun. from 10 a.m.-4 p.m.
 Free docent-led tours are available at 2 p.m.
-Admission is $7.50.
-Kids 12 and under are free.
-This beautiful outing isn't too tiring for legs that are little or tired, and will bring a little zen to your whole family (and we could usually all use that!).
+This beautiful outing isn't too tiring for legs that are little and will bring a little zen to your whole family (and we could usually all use that!).

 The Storrier Stearns Japanese Gardens